d4rklynk/d4rklynk/README.md

 I'm hanging around a lot in [PrivSec chat](https://invite.arcticfoxes.net/#/#PrivSec.dev:arcticfoxes.net), you can reach me here if you want to.

 Even if I work in IT, I'm mainly a nerd, and just want to learn stuff from others.

+And yes, I'm a big fan of [Mr.Robot](https://youtu.be/N6HGuJC--rk) because fsociety.